kwyse/personal-website/content/posts/on_fundamentals.md

 because of the way computer science has developed over the decades, resources are numerous.

-I recently acquired a copy of [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html), a book on classical computer science.
+I recently acquired a copy of [_The Art of Computer Programming_](https://www-cs-faculty.stanford.edu/~knuth/taocp.html), a book on classical computer science.
 It still sells well to this day, despite being first published in the 1960s!
 I think that's a testament to the fact that the fundamentals are timeless, and that they're worth learning.
 I'm taking my time